zErichGut/oalg-main/README.md

 Project for solving algebraic problems with the following packages:

-- oalg-base: basic definitions and algorithms for algebraic structures
+- oalg-base: basic definitions and algorithms for algebras on oriented structures.
 - oalg-abg: finitely generated abelian groups

 Outlook